Ad Santel: Career

 Ad Santel's professional wrestling career took him all throughout the world, wrestling some of the top wrestlers of the 1910s, 1920s, and 1930s including Joe Stecher, Gus Sonnenberg, John Pesek and Dick Daviscourt, and reigning as World Light Heavyweight Champion for several years.
 In San Francisco in August 1921, Santel faced 290 lb Gobar Guha in a matched billed for the "World Wrestling Championship."
 Gobar beat Santel after an hour and three minutes of wrestling.
+Having defeated jiu-jitsu and judoka overseas and acquired their knowledge and techniques, Santel claimed the title of "World Judo Champion."
+However, pro wrestling critic Teiji Kojima says this was only after he came to Japan.

+On November 30, 1915, he defeated.Jujutsu martial artist Kiyoshi Noguchi.
+Noguchi attempted to come back at the second round, but again, Santel submitted him after ten minutes, winning the challenge.

 Rivalry with the Kodokan

 Ad Santel fought one of the early clash-of-the-styles matches in modern martial arts history against Tokugoro Ito, a 5th degree black belt in judo from Japan.
 Fighting under judo rules, which he knew thanks to a previous match against jujutsu specialist Senryuken Noguchi, Santel defeated Ito when a slamming takedown rendered the judoka unable to continue, and then proclaimed himself the World Judo Champion.
 Tokugoro Ito went on to avenge the loss a few months later on June 10, 1916, by defeating Santel with a choke hold, becoming the first and last judoka to ever defeat Santel.

-In October 1914, Santel came to Seattle and challenged resident judo master Taro Miyake, who Santel had already met in a draw.
+In October 1917, Santel came to Seattle and challenged resident judo master Taro Miyake, who Santel had already met in a draw.
 Santel won with such a powerful half nelson slam that Miyake remained dizzy for half an hour after the match.
 Seeing this as a new offense, judo founder Jigoro Kano sent 5th degree black belt Daisuke Sakai to avenge his defeat, but Santel again got over him, submitting Sakai twice with a biceps slicer.
+According to Yoshida in Judo magazine, in the second round Sakai went for a rear naked choke when the referee patted Sakai's shoulder to move to the center, and Sakai mistakenly thought this was a submission and released it.
+Santel then submitted with an armlock while trapping Sakai's legs.
+However, the second round was called off after protests from the Japanese audience.
+Santel won the third round at 7 minutes with an armlock from a pin.